 Like with bonds, insurance companies have ratings.
 The promise they’re giving you is only as good as their ability to back it.
-The creditworthiness of annuity providers is rated on a spectrum with the safest being rated A++ and the riskiest rated as D (read more about rating methodologies of one agency, A.M.
+The creditworthiness of income annuity providers is rated on a spectrum with the safest being rated A++ and the riskiest rated as D (read more about rating methodologies of one agency, A.M.
 Best here).
-At Blueprint Income, we strongly believe that people should only purchase annuities from reputable, well-rated insurers.
-That’s why every insurer on our platform has a financial strength rating of A or better from A.M.
+At Blueprint Income, we strongly believe that people should only purchase income annuities from reputable, well-rated insurers.
+To make sure the lifetime guarantee is valuable, we only offer income annuities from insurers rated A or better from A.M.
 Best.
 Most are A+ or A++.
-Learn more about purchasing an annuity by consulting our annuity quote tool.
+Learn more about purchasing an income annuity by consulting our quote tool:

-Annuities provide a retirement income floor and serve as insurance against the possibility that you will outlive your money in retirement.
-In addition, because payments in annuities are predetermined, annuitants are immune from stock and bond market fluctuations, providing a useful hedge against future volatility.
+Income annuities provide a retirement income floor and serve as insurance against the possibility that you will outlive your money in retirement.
+In addition, because payments in income annuities are predetermined, annuitants are immune from stock and bond market fluctuations, providing a useful hedge against future volatility.

-Considering the different features and risks of bonds and annuities outlined in the table above, there’s a place for both of them in your retirement portfolio.
-This is the premise behind Blueprint Income’s innovative Personal Pension.
-The Personal Pension is an annuity account that you fund over time through small monthly contributions.
+Considering the different features and risks of bonds and income annuities outlined in the table above, there’s a place for both of them in your retirement portfolio.